erincorbett88/Notes/Spring/SpringBootBasics.md

 - if you upgrade springboot, this means all dependency versions will automatically be updated, as well
 - therefore, removing version is best practice; let springboot manage the versions _for_ us
 ### Building a Controller
 Spring MVC: the basics of how we handle web requests in springboot.
-We follow the Model-View-Controller pattern, which is a clean way
+We follow the Model-View-Controller pattern, which is a clean way to organize our code.
 - Model: data and logic.
 It's usually connected to data source.
 In springboot, this can be a simple java class.
 - View: what the user sees.
 Can be dynamically generated using tools like Thymeleaf.
 - Controller: a mediator that handles incoming requests from the user, interacts with the model to get the data, and then tells the view what to display.